stcarrez/ada-ado/README.md

 fail if no supported database was found.
 Check the [Database Drivers](#database-drivers) section to install them and run the configure again after the installation.

-## Version 2.1.2   - Feb 2021
+## Version 2.2.0   -
+  - Improvement of query loaders
-- Fix uninitialized float values in generated code used by unit tests
+  - Fix reading database schema with float/double values
+  - Rename Get_Double into Get_Long_Float

 [List all versions](https://github.com/stcarrez/ada-ado/blob/master/NEWS.md)